rochankhristi99/Team_25_FIX_MY_CYCLE/Readme.md

 List and describe any forms that have been created as part of your project.
 Include details about the purpose of each form and any validation logic.

-- Form 1: (Created By): Registration Form: Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
+- Form 1: (Desgin by Mudathir and Code by Rochan): Registration Form: Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
-- Form 2: (Created By): Login Form: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
+- Form 2: (Created By Keya Rabaya): Login Form: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
-- Form 3: (Created By): Service Booking Form: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
+- Form 3: (Created By Rochan Khristi): Service Booking Form: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
-- Form 4: (Created By): Payment Form: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
+- Form 4: (Created By Neeru): Payment Form: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
 - View Page 5: (Created By): View Booking Receipt after Successfull Payment: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied
-- Error Page: (Created By): Error Page: Link to the related code file (github) | Link to the form (shell.hamk.fi).  | Validations Applied

 ---